 Via 57 West is set to be BIG’s inaugural project in New York.
-As a hybrid between the European perimeter block and a traditional Manhattan high-rise, the development has a unique shape which combines the advantages of both: the compactness and efficiency of a courtyard building providing density, a sense of intimacy and security, with the airiness and the expansive views of a skyscraper.
-This is achieved by keeping three corners of the block low and lifting the north-east corner up towards its 142 metre peak, the courtyard opens views towards the Hudson River, bringing low western sun deep into the block and graciously preserving the adjacent Helena Tower’s views of the river.
+As a hybrid between the European perimeter block and a traditional Manhattan high-rise, the development has a unique shape that combines the advantages of both: the compactness and efficiency of a courtyard building providing density, a sense of intimacy and security, with the airiness and the expansive views of a skyscraper.

-Classic to Bjarke Ingels Group‘s design process – the contextual problems of the site work in concert to create the solution.
-By having one side of the mixed use development constrained to the ground floor and the other raised exponentially; the design team was able to maintain views for the building to the posterior of the site; while having sunlight bathed into the building.
+The design team could maintain views of the building to the posterior of the site while having sunlight bathed into the building.
 It is this response that results in a sweeping concrete roof-line and a building that is sure to invigorate its immediate context.

-The slope of the building allows for a transition in scale between the low-rise structures to the south and the high-rise residential towers to the north and west of the site.
-The highly visible sloping roof consists of a simple ruled surface perforated by terraces—each one unique and south-facing.
-The fish-bone pattern of the walls are also reflected in its elevations.
-Every apartment gets a bay window to amplify the benefits of the generous view and balconies which encourage interaction between residents and passers-by.
+The building’s slope allows for a transition in scale between the low-rise structures to the south and the high-rise residential towers to the north and west of the site.
+The highly visible sloping roof consists of a simple ruled surface perforated by terraces, each unique and south-facing.

 Project Information